Line graphs of simplicial complexes: Abstract

 \section{Abstract}

-We consider the line graph of a simplicial complex.
+We consider the line graph of a pure simplicial complex.
 We prove that, as in the case of line graphs of simple graphs, one can compute the second graded Betti number of the facet ideal of a pure simplicial complex in terms of the combinatorial structure of its line graph.
-We also give a characterization of those graphs which are line graphs of some pure simplicial complex.
-In the end, we consider pure simplicial complexes which are chordal and study their relation to chordal line graphs.
+We characterize those pure simplicial complexes whose line graph is a complete (bipartite) graph.
+We give conditions that line graphs of simplicial complexes should fulfill.